sameer-analytics/covid19-data-analysis/covid-19 data analysis complete portfolio/README.md

       - covid-19 country wise data analysis dashboard.png :This is the image of the dashboard
 - **b_reports**
       - insights.md: It contains the summerize of the insights

+**README.md:** Documentation describing the project overview, steps, and insights.
+**requirements.txt:** Lists all the libraries required to run the project.